jschaf/mccc/battle/hammelburg.md

 By this time, Obstfelder understood the situation and moved to trap Task Force Baum.
 Using SS Anti-tank company and 100 Officer Candidates under command GEN??
 Hoepple.
-Hoepple set up blocking positions at Höllrich and Heßdorf.
+Hoepple set up blocking positions at Höllrich and Heßdorf with an SS cadet company, composed of veterans.
+Hoepple moved the NCO tank company south of Bonnland to setup an ambush for Task Force Baum.
 After resupply Koehl's *jagermeister's* moved to destroy TF Baum.

 1LT Nutto moved slowly towards Bonnland.
 Upon seeing a roadblock, Nutto embarked north-west along a path to Heßdorf.
 The eager OCS cadets, set off a text book ambush, wounding 1LT Nutto and destroying 3 Shermans.
 Nutto moved back to the main road and sent the report to CPT Baum.
-Just before 2300, Baum moved the task force to linkup with Nutto's reconnaissance element. [@CPTSheldonL.Thompson1945, 15]
+Just before 2300, Baum moved the task force to linkup with Nutto's reconnaissance element. [@Sheld1948OperationsTask, 15]

 Baum moved back to Höllrich and ran into the other road block, losing two tanks in the process.
 Completely blocked, Baum moved the task